gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I'm here, Captain.
 There haven't been any more attacks, and repairs are going as well as can be expected.
-Violet, how are you doing?"
+Violet, I've lost your vital signs.
+Are you all right?"

 "Yeah, how's it going?"
 André's voice was heavy with sarcasm.